-The Schedule Adjustment Form is used for adding/dropping classes before the census date (approximately two-and-one-half weeks after the first day of class), or dropping a class after the census date.
-Classes may NOT be added after the census date.
+The Schedule Adjustment Form is used for adding/dropping classes when outside the deadlines of the Academic Calendar to drop/add through UCDACcess.
 The student initiates this form.
 Students must sign to acknowledge that they are academically and financially responsible for classes they are dropping/adding.
 Students requesting a withdrawal for the semester must sign Part II of the Schedule Adjustment Form (bottom half of the form).
 Students who try to register/add after census date on a Schedule Adjustment Form will be refused.
 If the instructor is amenable, the student may be granted permission to take the course during the current semester, but the student will be unable to register for the course and receive a grade until the end of the next semester in which the course is taught.
 A student who wants to graduate or get licensed will find that s/he is unable to do so until the grade is posted along with other grades the following term.
 (When classes are taught infrequently and/or by other instructors in the following semester, this can be a logistical nightmare so PLEASE try to avoid offering this option to students.)